ytakefuji/AIethics/README.md

 1.** Confusion matrix
 </b>

-With breast cancer screening datasets between 1994-2009 and 2007-2013, use two sites for calculating confusion matrix and discuss false-positive and accuracy for comparison between two periods.
+With breast cancer screening datasets between 1994-2009 and 2007-2013, use two sites for calculating confusion matrix and discuss false-positive and accuracy, sensitivity and specificity for comparison between two periods.

 https://tools.bcsc-scc.org/dataexplorer/